sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Away from electronic equipment, metal or major appliances
     - Ideally separated by a couple of rooms or different floors for multiple-node setups

-- Charles' Rules of Argument  (https://fishbowl.pastiche.org/2004/03/21/charles_rules_of_argument)
-    -  You will never change anyone's mind on a matter of opinion.
-People change their minds gradually, and if anything a prolonged argument only serves to back someone into a corner, huddling closer to the security blanket of what they believe.
-    - Never seek out things to disagree with.
-There are too many of them out there, and correcting the ills of the world just isn't your job.
-    - If you come across something you disagree with while randomly browsing, let it pass without comment (see rule 1).
-If it's truly frustrating, write a reply, then delete it without sharing it with anyone else.
-    - Even in the limited scope remaining, it is not your job to correct everything you find that you disagree with.
-Try to limit yourself to things where the subject is at least something that makes some practical difference to your life.
-    - Do not argue about politics, religion, or matters of personal taste or comparative morality.
-    - DO NOT argue with Lisp programmers, believers in the Semantic Web, or furries.
-    - Saying something controversial in your own space (i.e. your weblog) is only arguing if you directly reference somebody you are disagreeing with (or it is clearly understood in subtext who you are disagreing with), and that person is likely to give a shit about what you said.
-    -  If someone disagrees with something you've said, you're already in an argument.
-    - Once you find yourself in an argument, your job is now to make your point clearly, and then leave.
-        - State your case - Once you have stated your case, there's no point re-stating it.Going over the same ground repeatedly will damage your case.
-        - Clarify any misunderstandings
-        - The ideal attitude to project during any argument is one of calm disinterest.
-        - Any emotional involvement you show is a weakness that can be exploited by your opponent.Even being passionate about your subject is dangerous, because over time passion becomes zeal, and zeal becomes shrillness.

 - SQLite considerations,
     - single writer thread, and it's a library incorporated into your process, not a shared DB.
 It's faster because those other features of a server have a cost as well, particularly the cost of write arbitration.
     - SQLite is fine when all your load can be served by a single backend process on a single machine.
 The moment you need multiple backends to handle more load, or the moment you need high availability, you can't do it with SQLite.